Fat feminism: How body size ties to feminism

 There are many reasons why large body sizes can be a feminist issue.
+Although the word fat simply refers to a bigger body size, it has become associated with words such as ugly, lazy, and undesirable.
+This has dominated Western culture through the pursuit of a healthy body which has been deemed to be thin.
+Women have become the majority of the population seeking this ideal body as messages from the media continue to demonize fatness.
+Negative depictions of large body sizes push the narrative that fat is a problem to be shamed for.
+Such negative depictions are instilled within anti-obesity campaigns that overwhelmingly use images of fat women.

-First, "several US health and women's studies scholars have declared obesity a feminist issue on the grounds that women, specifically African American and poor women, are more likely than men to be obese."
+Fat feminism addresses obesity as a feminist issue because women, specifically African American and poor women, are more likely to be obese.
 However, "obese" is a term coined by the medical community, which often seeks to develop new products and procedures to fix an epidemic they caused.
 Similarly, marginalized bodies are often the targets of weight-loss sentiments.
-Second, the intersection of body size with race and socioeconomic status, represents concerns over environmental policy issues.
-Relating to this second reason is the idea that socioeconomic status may create a lack of access to fresh produce and goods.
+The intersection of body size with race and socioeconomic status, represents concerns over environmental policy issues.
+Relating to this is the idea that socioeconomic status may create a lack of access to fresh produce and goods.

-Lastly, the intersections of being large and being a woman is at the heart of fat feminism because discrimination and prejudice often occur as a result of gender and body type.
+The stigma attached to fat women is connected to the feminist movement because feminism, at its core, works to attain equality between the sexes in all aspects of life.
+Fat feminism works to achieve equality between the sexes and combat the oppressive nature of "thin privilege" as fat women receive a disproportionate amount of negative treatment due to their body size.
+The intersections of being large and being a woman is at the heart of fat feminism because discrimination and prejudice often occur as a result of gender and body type.
 The points above that connect fatness to feminism revolve around the varying experiences that body type can produce when combined with socioeconomic status, race, gender, sexual orientation, and other identities.